arnoldomarin/SAITFullStackDeveloperTest/README.md

 * Create.cshtml (Views/Create.cshtml) - Contains html for the create page of the application
 * Delete.cshtml (Views/Delete.cshtml) - Contains html for the delete page of the application

+CSV File:
+* FileText1.txt - contains the data of the program

 ## Illustrations
 ***